Yandex Cloud

 --nsInclude '*.*' /tmp/db_dump

-• If you restore from a dump stored on a server outside Yandex Cloud, SSL parameters must be explicitly set for mongorestore:
+• If you are restoring a dump from a server outside Yandex Cloud, you must explicitly specify the SSL settings for mongorestore:

 mongorestore --host <DBMS_server_address> \